-I have created this guide as a helpful starting point for your research in Veiling, especially in terms of finding relevant source material, including both quantitative and qualitative data.
+I have created this guide as a helpful starting point for your research in Anthropology, especially in terms of finding relevant source material, including both quantitative and qualitative data.
 The links I include here by no means exhaust the resources LUMS Library makes available for your research, so if you don't find something you're looking for, please email me or make an appointment to meet with me using the contact information on this page.

 Your bibliography must follow either the APA, MLA or The Chicago Manual of Style.
 Whatever style you use, make sure you use it correctly and consistently.
 Do not have more than one style in a bibliography.